 How It Works

 Whitening floss doesn’t actually bleach the teeth, but it helps make them look whiter.
 They are coated with microscopic abrasive silica particles to help remove stains.
 Others are treated with compounds such as calcium peroxide.
-Calcium peroxide helps dissolve excess proteins deposited on your teeth by your saliva.
+Calcium peroxide helps dissolve deposits on your teeth.

 Excess proteins can contribute to tooth discoloration.
 However, what the floss actually does is improve the appearance of your teeth by removing food debris and bacterial plaque to keep your gums healthy.
 Pink, firm, healthy gums help your teeth look brighter.
 Teeth, crowns, or implants with severe stains may require professional whitening or dental veneers.

 Learn about proper flossing and other oral hygiene techniques